 In accordance with our amended and restated articles of incorporation and amended and restated bylaws, a nominee will be elected as a director by a plurality of the votes cast in the election of directors.
 A plurality means that the nine persons receiving the highest number of affirmative "FOR" votes at the meeting will be elected.
-Abstentions and broker non-votes will not be counted as votes cast and therefore, will have no impact on the approval of the proposal.
+Votes that are withheld and broker non-votes will have no impact on the election.
 In the event that a vacancy remains, the Board of Directors may fill such vacancy at a later date or reduce the size of the Board, subject to the procedures specified in the amended and restated articles of incorporation or amended and restated bylaws.
 Each of the nominees has indicated a willingness to serve as a director, but if any of the nominees should decline or be unable to act as a director, the persons named in the proxy will vote for the election of another person or persons as the Board of Directors recommends.